garciamoramc/tic-tac-toe-react/README.md

 Installation
 Follow these steps to get the project up and running on your local machine:
-- Clone the repository to your local machine: git clone <repository_url>
+- Clone the repository to your local machine: git clone https://github.com/garciamoramc/tic-tac-toe.git
 - Navigate to the project directory: cd tic-tac-toe-react
 - Install dependencies: npm install